jamii/jamii.github.com/source/_posts/2016-05-19-notes-on-natural-born-cyborgs-minds.markdown

 ---
 layout: post
-title: "Notes on 'Natural-Born Cyborgs: Minds"
+title: "Notes on 'Natural-Born Cyborgs: Minds, Technologies, and the Future of Human Intelligence'"
 date: 2016-05-19 12:28
 comments: true
 categories: